 - Read your system to see if any other codes come up.
 If you also read codes P0300-P0308, fix those first.
 Misfiring cylinders could be the root cause of the code.

 - Inspect the wiring around the camshaft position sensor.
-Replace any wires that are damaged or corroded and make sure that they’re all connected securely.
+Replace any wires damaged or broken due to corrosion and make sure that they’re all connected securely.

 - Determine whether your car has an inductive (1-2 wire) or hall-effect (3-4 wire) camshaft position sensor, then use a digital multimeter to test it.

-- If you have an inductive sensor, unplug the connection and set the multimeter to DC voltage at a low range.
+3.1 If you have an inductive sensor, unplug the connection and set the multimeter to DC voltage at a low range.
 Turn your ignition on without starting the engine.
-Connect the black lead to the negative post on your battery and the red lead to the wires on the sensor harness.
+Connect the black lead to the negative post on your battery, and the red lead to the wires on the sensor harness.
 If none of the wires produces 1.5 volts, the sensor is defective.

-- If you have a hall-effect camshaft sensor, remove the fuel pump fuse to prevent the engine from starting, then unplug the connection to the sensor.
+3.2 If you have a hall-effect camshaft sensor, remove the fuel pump fuse to prevent the engine from starting, then unplug the connection to the sensor.
 Set the multimeter to DC voltage with a range of 20 volts.
-Connect the black lead to the black wire on the sensor harness and the red lead to the red wire on the harness.
-Turn your ignition on.
+Connect the black lead to the black wire on the sensor harness, and the red lead to the red wire on the harness.
+Turn on your ignition.
 The multimeter should read between 5 and 13 volts.
-Turn off the ignition and connect the black lead of the multimeter to the negative post on your battery then have an assistant crank the engine.
+Turn off the ignition, connect the multimeter’s black lead to the negative post on your battery, and then have an assistant crank the engine.
 Touch the red lead to the black ground wire; the multimeter should read 200-300mv.
 Now touch the lead to the green wire on the harness.
 The multimeter should read 300mv.